teamdsabatam-ops/tideline-expo-app/README.md

 **people, places, and experiences**, turning individual trips into shared journeys.

----

 ## The Problem

-### When People Travel, They Ideally Want To:

-1. **Meet new people**
-2. **Visit new places**

-And existing apps mostly fulfill only the **second** criteria.

-### Our Core Proposition

-> **Meet new people, while visiting new places.**
+When people travel to a new place, they often want to **discover new places and meet new people**.
+However, while there are plenty of platforms that help travellers find places to visit, there is no natural, low-pressure way to find and connect with people nearby who want to explore the same places.

-- **Approach anxiety.** People want to meet new people and see new places, but there's no natural, low-pressure way to connect with strangers who share their interests — especially in a public place, in a foreign country, on a tight timeline.
+**People want to meet new people while travelling, but approaching strangers can feel awkward — especially when travelling alone, in a foreign country, and on a limited timeline.**

-### Batam-Specific Problem

-- **Scattered itineraries, mostly SG travellers.** People travelling to Batam (and similar short-haul destinations) mostly go it alone, with no integrated plan — which also means more solo trips and a higher carbon footprint per person.

-- **Over-crowding in popular places vs. under-exploration of hidden gems.**
-  Everyone converges on the same handful of popular spots, which get crowded, while genuinely good local businesses stay undiscovered.

----
+Existing platforms address these needs separately:

+- **Travel apps** help people decide *where to go*, but generally don't help them find *who wants to go there with them*.
+- **Social media apps** help people connect online, but are primarily designed for interactions behind the screen rather than spontaneous, real-world connections while travelling.

+This creates a gap:

+> **Who nearby wants to go where I want to go?**

+### The Batam Opportunity

+For travellers making short trips from Singapore to Batam, this gap is even more visible.
+Many travellers plan their trips independently, resulting in scattered itineraries and separate journeys.
+At the same time, visitors tend to concentrate around a small number of popular attractions, while lesser-known places and local businesses remain under-explored.

+Tideline addresses both problems by connecting **people who want to go to the same place**, while also encouraging travellers to discover destinations beyond the usual tourist hotspots.

 ## The Solution